mnemonic-no/common-services/docs/SERVICE-BUS.md

 * `ServiceContext` - context interface exposed by the Service Bus to interface with the Service Bus runtime.
 * `ServiceSessionFactory` - exposed by the service to open a session
 * `ServiceSession` - represents resources needed while invoking the service method, and streaming the result.

-There are two implementations of the Service Message Bus,
-* using the RequestSink (async messaging over JMS)
-* using the HTTP-based ServiceProxy

-## Service Message Bus using RequestSink

-See package `messagebus`.

-This implementation is based on the `no.mnemonic.messaging:requestsink` library, which is mainly implemented on top of JMS.

-Using async messages, the `ServiceMessageClient` serializes the method and arguments into a request message, which is sent to the configured `RequestSink`.
-The RequestSink will send keepalives and response(s) to the clients `RequestContext`, before closing the request with an end-of-stream message.

-This allows the server to send a large resultset as stream of messages.

-The use of the async RequestSink clearly decouples the client and server, as the client does not know where the server is, only where to send the message.
-The server only acts as a consumer of messages, sending responses back to the request context.

-The solution is meant to be easy to scale, by just adding more RequestSink consumers.
-The concurrency of each server component is controlled by how many concurrent messages each server component is allowed to consume.
-Since there is a queue between the client and server, the system has a natural backoff mechanism, resulting in the server discarding messages when overloaded, and the clients timing out the requests.

-The RequestSink is mainly implemented using ActiveMQ, in a network-of-brokers configuration.
-The use of such a network is desireable to allow reconfiguration and restarts of the broker without service downtime.

-We are currently investigating alternatives to this implementation, as there are some stability issues with using ActiveMQ network-of-brokers.

 ## Service Proxy using HTTP